Usage: Learners' View

 The review you received and on which you should leave a comment now.

 If you think that the review you received might be inappropriate, you can use the Report inappropriate review option.
-Clicking on the button will open another window in which, depending on the course author's configuration, you can describe all points of criticism aimed at the review.
+Clicking on the button will open another window where you can describe the points of criticism aimed at the review, depending on the course author's configuration.
 After the supervisor has been informed, they will check the review and either refuse or accept it.

 Fill in the text fields configured by the course author with your feedback and award points for the received review if required.